Manchester United's away problems in big games shows Erik ten Hag still has a lot of work to do at Old Trafford

-Man Utd go to Brighton having picked up one win away from home against the top 12 sides in the league; Erik ten Hag says there is a "personality and character" problem on the road; watch Brighton vs Man Utd live on Sky Sports Premier League on Thursday night from 7.30pm; kick-off 8pm
+Man Utd go to West Ham with Liverpool a point behind them having picked up one win away from home in their last five; Erik ten Hag says there is a "personality and character" problem on the road; follow West Ham vs Man Utd on Sky Sports' dedicated live blog from 5.30pm; kick-off 7pm.

 The jury is still out about whether this is the start of a new era of success at Manchester United.